 This makes a simple high fat suet cake that you cut up to make any size or shape.
 I use lard or beef suet for the fat.
 Lard is easier to find.
 I also throw in many additions like raisins, sunflower seeds, nuts, etc.

-- 2 C Crunchy Peanut Butter
+- 2 C Crunchy or smooth Peanut Butter

 - 2 C Lard or Beef Fat